Brewers trade All-Star closer Josh Hader to Padres

 This time, they made the move.

-“Trading good players on good teams is difficult, and that certainly is the case with Josh,” Stearns said.
-“We also recognize that to give our organization the best chance for sustained competitiveness, to avoid the extended down periods that so many organizations experience, we must make decisions that are not easy.”
+”We felt this was the right time, and it was only a player of that caliber that could garner such a significant return to make such an impact on the future of the organization,” Brewers President of Baseball Operations David Stearns said.

-They might have been convinced by the emergence of All-Star reliever and 2020 NL Rookie of the Year Devin Williams, who has 30 consecutive scoreless appearances.
-The Brewers now have the option of making Rogers the new closer or moving Williams into that role.
+The Brewers also might have been convinced by the emergence of All-Star reliever and 2020 NL Rookie of the Year Devin Williams, who has 30 consecutive scoreless appearances.
+Stearns declined to speculate on whether Williams or Rogers would take over as closer, saying that decision would be left up to manger Craig Counsell.

+Hader issued an Instagram post thanking the city of Milwaukee for embracing him.
+He had spent his entire major league career with the Brewers, who acquired him along with Adrian Houser, Brett Phillips and Domingo Santana in a 2015 trade that sent Carlos Gomez and Mike Fiers to the Houston Astros.

+”Thank you for the support throughout my career,” Hader said. ”Y’all have been great to me.
+The people, the energy, the love!
+There will always be a special place in my heart for MKE.”

 Rogers is 1-5 with a 4.35 ERA and seven blown saves.
 After a strong start to the season, Rogers posted a 5.59 ERA in June and a 9.31 ERA in July.
 He can become a free agent after the season.